vivekanandat/cquest-writeups/reverseing/ch3/readme.md

 and 4 is added tot he pointer so it means 'e'

-and then 'n'(0D in hexadecimal is 13.14the value in alphabet is n)(we take 14 instead of 13 is because the value of 'a' is 0.for the same reason 4 is mapped to 'e' and not 'd')
+and then 'n'(0D in decimal is 13.14the value in alphabet is n)(we take 14 instead of 13 is because the value of 'a' is 0.for the same reason 4 is mapped to 'e' and not 'd')

 so if we conver all the values form hexadecimal to decimal and conver them into alphabets using the string we get